Crown Jewels of the United Kingdom: Maces

-Beginning as lethal weapons of medieval knights, maces evolved into ceremonial objects carried by sergeants-at-arms that represent a monarch's authority.
-The House of Commons can only operate lawfully when the royal mace – dating from Charles II's reign – is present at the table.
+Originally lethal weapons of medieval knights, maces evolved into ceremonial objects carried by sergeants-at-arms to represent the monarch's authority.
+In parliament, the House of Commons can only operate lawfully when the royal mace – dating from Charles II's reign – is present at the table.
 Two other maces dating from the reigns of Charles II and William III are used by the House of Lords, one of which is placed on the Woolsack before the house meets and is absent when a monarch is there in person delivering the King's or Queen's Speech.
-In the late 17th century there were 16 maces, but only 13 survive, 10 of which are on display at the Tower of London.
-Two of these are carried in the royal procession at State Openings of Parliament and coronations.
-Each mace is about 1.5 m long and weighs an average of 10 kg.
-They are silver-gilt and were made between 1660 and 1695.
+In the late 17th century there were 16 maces, but only 13 survive, 10 of which are kept at the Tower of London.
+Two maces from the Tower are carried in the royal procession at State Openings of Parliament and coronations.
+Each silver-gilt mace, made between 1660 and 1695, is around 1.5 m long and weighs an average of 10 kg.